minere-cloud/hermes/README.md

 # Hermes

-Hermes is one puzzle in masterpice called Minere Cloud.
-The role of Hermes is to fetch server jars from different sources and generate links for downloading them.
-It can also generate download url from url to plugin (Modrinth or SpigotMC).
+Hermes is one puzzle in masterpiece called Minere Cloud.
+The role of Hermes is to scrape server jars from different sources and generate links for downloading them.
+It can also generate download url from url on specific plugin from Modrinth or SpigotMC.

 ## Development